Need some Thanksgiving side dish recipes?

 - Mashed potatoes can be made ahead and thrown into the crock pot to keep warm.
 In case you don't know how to make them, it's easy — amounts are not exact because it depends on how much you're making and your own tastes: Clean 2-3 potatoes per person (depends if you have big eaters, if you want leftovers, etc.), cut the bad spots off, and rinse under water.
 Cut into smaller chunks and drop into boiling water and cook 'til they're very soft.
 Strain out the water, and throw in about 4-8 Tablespoons of butter and if you'd like, 8 ounces or more of cream cheese, some sea salt and pepper to your taste, then use your masher and start mashing.
 If it's too thick, add a little milk and keep mashing until it's creamy.
 You don't need any of those extra ingredients, just milk or some liquid to make them creamier, but I like to use all of that so they're dreamy.
 Do serve with gravy of course!
 Or butter and sour cream, yum.
 Notes for future reference: 8 pounds of potatoes FILLS a 6 quart crock pot.

 - Here's how to make gravy: Remove the meat (cover with foil to keep it hot) and pour the juices into a frying pan on the stove.
 Bring to a slow boil.
-In the meantime mix together 3/4 cup flour with enough water to make it a little bit thick, but still pretty easy to whisk.
+In the meantime mix together 3/4 cup flour with 1/2 teaspoon sea salt, then add enough water to make it a little bit thick, but still pretty easy to whisk.
+(I've read that adding the salt to the flour like that first helps prevent lumps.).
 Start adding a little of the meat juices, a ladle-full at a time (about 1/3 cup or so, doesn't have to be exact) and keep whisking.
 Do this with 3-4 ladles full of juices or so, then take this mixture and pour the whole thing into the pan with the rest of the meat juices, and keep whisking.
 (Doing it this way warms up the flour mixture and prevents lumps when you pour the whole thing into the pan with the juices.)
-Start taste-testing as you add herbs and sea salt and pepper until it's dreamy.
-Some use arrowroot flour or organic cornstarch, but I haven't experimented with that as much yet.
+Start taste-testing as you add herbs like parsley and more seasonings like onion powder or garlic powder, a little at a time, and more sea salt and pepper until it's dreamy.
+Some use arrowroot flour or organic cornstarch, but I haven't experimented with that much yet.

 - Homemade applesauce is a nice side dish with turkey.